-Red Door is a Caritas project supporting homeless and vulnerable people in Bury, in our friendly and welcoming centre.
-We
+Red Door is a Caritas project supporting homeless and vulnerable people in our friendly and welcoming base at St Joseph’s

 Our Charity Shop in Bolton takes all sorts of items from clothes and furniture to books and games.
 All donation are welcome